open-telemetry/opentelemetry-go-build-tools/githubgen/README.md

 # githubgen

-This executable is used to generate the `.github/CODEOWNERS` and `.github/ALLOWLIST` files.
+This executable is used to generate `.github/CODEOWNERS` and `.github/ALLOWLIST` files.

 It reads status metadata from `metadata.yaml` files located throughout the